aws-samples/amazon-bedrock-samples/docs/agents/introduction-to-agents/how_to_create_custom_agents.md

 <h2>Next Steps</h2>

 You can append to the class to add the functionality to plan ahead and use multiple tools to achieve complex tasks.
-As an example you can checkout the next notebook <a href="https://github.com/aws-samples/amazon-bedrock-samples/agents/build-your-own-agent/how_to_create_multi_agents_from_custom_agents.ipynb">how_to_create_multi_agents_from_custom_agents.ipynb</a> which talks about how by modifying our base class slightly we can do the the multi agent orchestration with it.
+As an example you can checkout the next notebook [how_to_create_multi_agents_from_custom_agents.ipynb](https://github.com/aws-samples/amazon-bedrock-samples/agents/introduction-to-agents/how_to_create_multi_agents_from_custom_agents.ipynb) which talks about how by modifying our base class slightly we can do the the multi agent orchestration with it.